ilostmypassword/Melissae-Documentation/docs/source/dashboard.rst

 |

-The Threat Intelligence page lists all scored IPs with verdict tags, scores, and confidence levels.
+The Threat Intelligence page lists all scored IPs with verdict tags and accumulated rule scores.
 Each row offers:

-- **Details panel** — Modal showing IP, verdict, score/100, confidence, timestamps, and rule reasons.
+- **Details panel** — Modal showing IP, verdict, score/100, timestamps, and the list of rules that matched.
 - **Killchain timeline** — Events grouped by protocol with start/end timestamps, ordered from oldest to newest.
 - **STIX 2.1 Export** — Download a STIX 2.1 bundle (one indicator per IP) for selected or all threats.